nektro/zigmod/docs/README.md

 $ zig init-exe
 $ zigmod init
 ```

+You will also want to add `/.zigmod` and `/deps.zig` to your `.gitignore`.

+Then run `zigmod fetch`.
+After that you will be ready to integrate Zigmod with your existing `build.zig` which you can learn how to do [here](commands/fetch.md).

 ## Principles
 Zigmod is but a prototype and not the official Zig package manager.
 As such I wanted to lay out some of the guiding principles learned/used when making the project.
 You can find that document [here](./principles.md).